learn-co-students/sql-financial-data-lab-nyc-career-ds-062518/README.md

 #### Return on Investment

-In the final query, `tech_cos_with_above_average_roi`, we will study a company's return on investment.
+In the final query, `pharma_cos_with_above_average_roi`, we will study a company's return on investment.
 The formula for ROI is as follows:

 > return on investment = $100*\frac{EBITDA}{enterprise value}$

-The query should contain a CTE that looks at technology companies.
-The CTE should 1) select the company's name, 2) calculate the company's ROI, and 3) calculate the tech industry's average ROI.
+The query should contain a CTE that looks at pharmaceuticals companies.
+The CTE should 1) select the company's name, 2) calculate the company's ROI, and 3) calculate the pharmaceutical industry's average ROI.

-The overall query should return all rows from the CTE where the company's ROI is greater than the tech industry's ROI.
+The overall query should return all rows from the CTE where the company's ROI is greater than the pharma industry's ROI.